HGustavs/LenaSYS/dbTables.md

 The table that stores the link to the uploaded file that a student submits on a dugga where you upload a file.

 ### subparts
+Not in use at the moment.
+However, it stores the different subparts of each course.

 ### template